AndersDeath/diary2/000-current.md

 We viewed another apartment today.
 Unfortunately there is not enough area.
 It's just too small.
 Also the construction is going on around.
 I think the place will be very noisy.
 Maybe in one year the place will be comfortable for living.
 Tomorrow morning we have another viewing of apartment.
 I hope the place will be good.
 After that we visited shop and bought stuff for the new year celebration.
 After that we were walking in the city center for a while.
 Besides that I publish some review of my year on medium and on telegram channel.
 The next year will be really cool for pushing all my medias.
 I am going to evolve them.
 Tomorrow the year will be end.
 Another year in the war.
 It's disgusting and hard.

-# 30 Dezember - Samstag - Berlin - 466 Tag der Einwanderung
+# 31 Dezember - Sonntag - Berlin - 466 Tag der Einwanderung